cdapio/cdap/cdap-docs/examples-manual/source/examples/decision-tree-regression.rst

 Overview
 ========
-This example demonstrates a Spark2 application training a machine learning model using the Decision Tree Regression method.
+This example demonstrates a Spark2 application training a machine-learning model using the `Decision Tree Regression <https://en.wikipedia.org/wiki/Decision_tree_learning>`__ method.

-Labeled data in libsvm format is uploaded to a CDAP Service by a RESTful call.
+Labeled data in :ref:`libsvm format <http://www.csie.ntu.edu.tw/~cjlin/libsvm/>`__ is uploaded to a CDAP Service by a RESTful call.
 This data is processed by the ``ModelTrainer`` Spark program, which divides the labeled data into a test set and a training set.
-A model is trained using the Decision Tree Regression method, and metadata about the model, such as the root mean squared error, are stored in an ObjectMappedTable dataset.
+A model is trained using the Decision Tree Regression method, and metadata about the model, such as the `root-mean-square error
+<https://en.wikipedia.org/wiki/Root-mean-square_deviation>`__, are stored in an
+ObjectMappedTable dataset.

-Once the ``ModelTrainer`` program completes, you can list the models trained so far by querying the ``models`` endpoint of the *ModelDataService*.
+Once the ``ModelTrainer`` program completes, you can list the models trained by querying the ``models`` endpoint of the *ModelDataService*.
 You can fetch metadata about a specific model using the ``models/{model-id}`` endpoint of the *ModelDataService*.
-It will respond with metadata, such as how many data points were tested, how many data points were correctly labeled, and the root mean squared error.
+It will respond with metadata, such as how many data points were tested, how many data points were correctly labeled, and the root-mean-square error.

 Let's look at some of these components, and then run the application and see the results.

 The *DecisionTreeRegression* Application
 ----------------------------------------
-As in the other `examples <index.html>`__, the components of the application are tied together by the class ``DecisionTreeRegressionApp``:
+As in the other :ref:`examples <examples-index>`, the components of the application are tied together by the class ``DecisionTreeRegressionApp``:

 .. literalinclude:: /../../../cdap-examples/DecisionTreeRegression/src/main/java/co/cask/cdap/examples/dtree/DecisionTreeRegressionApp.java
    :language: java